Your Second Home In The Sun Overseas That You Can Load Up The Car And Drive To

 - It’s adjacent to a real city (Guaymas), with good services and commercial establishments.

-Drive time from U.S. border: 14 hours, 723 miles (1,165 kms).
+- Drive time from U.S. border: 14 hours and 723 miles (1,165 kms).

-Four nonstop flights to the United States, and five to Canada.
+- Four nonstop flights to the United States and five to Canada.

-But what originally made Mazatlán famous were the beaches… about 20 miles (32 kms) of white sand, bordering clear, warm waters, with a boardwalk running adjacent to the beach for about 10 miles (16 kms).
+However, what originally made Mazatlán famous were the beaches… about 20 miles (32 kms) of white sand, bordering clear, warm waters, with a boardwalk running adjacent to the beach for about 10 miles (16 kms).

-Disadvantages Of Mazatlán
+Disadvantages Of Mazatlán:

 - In the Golden Zone (the main tourist area), you’ll find plenty of touristy annoyances, such as tour guides and vendors.
 As a resident, you probably won’t spend much time there.

-Advantages Of Mazatlán
+Advantages Of Mazatlán: